AgileBioFoundry/2021-07-16-cell-factory-design/index.md

 **Where**:

-* 1st day, WSU Campus
+* 1st day, WSU Campus, Tri-Cities
-* 2nd day, WSU Campus
+* 2nd day, WSU Campus, Tri-Cities

 **Requirements**: Participants must bring a laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
 They should have a few specific software packages installed (the setup instruction can be found [here](setup)).
 They are also required to abide by Software Carpentry's Code of Conduct.